 In other words, each teammate produces a short answer to each of these five questions that align with the five elements.

 - What are the specific roles or responsibilities you have that ensure your team achieves 100% customer satisfaction?

-- What behaviors are you demonstrating that show you are living the spirit and letter of your team’s A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
-More?
+- What behaviors are you demonstrating that show you are living the spirit and letter of your team’s A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.?

-- What responsibilities are you consistently demonstrating that ensures your team’s operating system runs smoothly and efficiently?
+- What responsibilities are you consistently demonstrating that ensure your team’s operating system runs smoothly and efficiently?